-Define the boolean flag header and index adjacent and initialize it to TRUE.
+Define the boolean flag header\and\index\adjacent and initialize it to TRUE.
 Proceed as follows:

-- 1. If header and index adjacent is FALSE, goto 7. - Load the first md_pages_reserved pages of the metadata file into a buffer - 3.
+- 1. If header and index adjacent is FALSE, goto 7. - 2.
+Load the first md pages reserved pages of the metadata file into a buffer - 3.
 The metadata file header must be at the start of this buffer.
 Read it from the buffer and verify its checksum.
-If the checksum fails, log the error in the log file if it exists, and return to step 2. - 4.
-If the metadata file header indicates that the index starts in the first byte after the header, verify that the header and index together fit in the first md pages reserved pages of the metadata file.
+If the checksum fails, log the error in the log file if it exists, and return to step 2.

+- 4. If the metadata file header indicates that the index starts in the first byte after the header, verify that the header and index together fit in the first md\pages\reserved pages of the metadata file.
 If it does, proceed to step 5.
-If not, flag an error and abort as this condition should not be possible. - If the metadata file indicates that the header and index are not adjacent, log this event if the log file is defined, set header and index adjacent to FALSE, and goto step 7. - 5.
+If not, flag an error and abort as this condition should not be possible. - If the metadata file indicates that the header and index are not adjacent, log this event if the log file is defined, set header\and\index\adjacent to FALSE, and goto step 7. - 5.
 Read the index from the buffer and verify its checksum.
 If the checksum fails, log the error in the log file if it exists, and return to step 2. - 6.
 Verify that the tick number in the header and index match.
 If they do, goto step 12.
-If the tick number in the header is one greater than that in the index, we have a very improbable torn write - log it and return to step 2.
-All other tick number mis-matches should be un-attainable - flag the appropriate error and abort. - 7.
-Load the first header size22 bytes in the metadata file into a buffer.
-Note that the remainder of the first page is un-used - although it will probably be filled with junk from the last index to fit in the first md_pages_reserved pages of the metadata file. - 8.
+If the tick number in the header is one greater than that in the index, we have a very improbable torn write log it and return to step 2.
+All other tick number mis-matches should be un-attainable flag the appropriate error and abort. - 7.
+Load the first header size bytes in the metadata file into a buffer.
+Note that the remainder of the first page is un-used although it will probably be filled with junk from the last index to fit in the first md\pages\reserved pages of the metadata file. - 8.
 Read the header from the buffer and verify its checksum.
 If the checksum fails, log the error in the log file if it exists, and return to step 7. - 9.
 Obtain the offset and length of the index from the header.
 Note that the base address of the index must be page aligned.
-Load the index into a buffer.
+Load the index into a buffer. - 10.
+Read the index from the buffer and verify its checksum.
+If the checksum fails, log the error in the log file if it exists, and abort as this condition indicates either out of order writes by the POSIX file system, a bug in VFD SWMR, or that max\lag has been exceeded during this operation. - 11.
+Verify that the tick number in the header and index match.
+Abort if they do not, as this will indicate either out of order writes by the POSIX file system, a bug in VFD SWMR, or that max\lag has been exceeded during this operation. - 12.
+Return the current tick number and index to the caller.